This is a collection of frequently asked questions about the VOXEL-MAN 3D Printing module.

 13 Can I further process the 3D model files?

 Yes, with a 3D modeler.
-The 3D modeling app Microsoft 3D Builder comes with Microsoft Windows and starts when you double click the 3D model file.
+The app Microsoft 3D Builder comes with Microsoft Windows and starts automatically when you double click the 3D model file.
 Other free 3D modelers include Autodesk Meshmixer and MeshLab.

 Back to VOXEL-MAN 3D Printing